Codelco CEO: $100 billion mining investment in Chile by 2020 unlikely

 Brazilian billionaire Eike Batista, whose MPX Energia SA MPXE3.SA was spearheading the Castilla project, reportedly said via Twitter that investing in Chile “was becoming impossible,” according to local media, which added that the tweet was later deleted.

-Reporting by Anthony Esposito; Writing by Alexandra Ulmer; Editing by Gary Crosse and Steve Orlofsky
+Reporting by Anthony Esposito, writing by Alexandra Ulmer, editing by Gary Crosse.